Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 6-pin SWD connector (JST ZH) : ZHR-6 *note it is normally easier to buy a pre crimped tail and JST ZH are quite fiddly to crimp)*

-The fork connectors for the power supply are a generic "blue" max  2.5mm^2 like this version from RS: https://uk.rs-online.com/web/p/fork-terminals/0534626/  (many alternatives are available, for example from suppliers on eBay).
+The fork connectors for the power supply are a generic "blue" max  2.5mm^2 like [this version from RS](https://uk.rs-online.com/web/p/fork-terminals/0534626/)  (many alternatives are available, for example from suppliers on eBay).

 ## Connectors used on Duet 3 Toolboard 1LC